 William Taylor Thom Jr. (1891-1979), served on the faculty of Geology Department at Princeton University from 1927 to his retirement in 1956.
-In 1930, Thom, with others started the Red Lodge Project and was the visionary and leading advocate for the establishment of YBRA and the YBRA Camp.23
+In 1930, he started the Red Lodge Project and was the visionary and leading advocate for the establishment of YBRA and the YBRA Camp.21